curl/wcurl/README.md

 sane defaults.

-If you need anything more complex, you can provide any of curl's supported parameters via the **-o/--opts** option.
-Just beware that you likely should be using curl directly if your usecase is not covered.
+If you need anything more complex, you can provide any of curl's supported parameters via the **--curl-options** option.
+Just beware that you likely should be using curl directly if your use case is not covered.

 * By default, **wcurl** will:
   * Encode whitespaces in URLs;
   * Download multiple URLs in parallel;
   * Follow redirects;
-  * Automatically chose a filename as output;
+  * Automatically choose a filename as output, without overwritting files;
   * Perform retries;
-  * Resume from broken/interrupted downloads;
   * Set the downloaded file timestamp to the value provided by the server, if available;
   * Disable **curl**'s URL globbing parser so **{}** and **\[\]** characters in URLs are not treated specially.